This post may contain affiliate links. For more information, please read the full disclosure policy here.

 8. Visit the supermarket

-I found the restaurants to be quite expensive in Banff and I didn’t even visit in its peak season.
-I decided to make use of Samesun’s kitchen and picked up groceries at the local Safeway.
-It is located just a short walk from the hostel and has everything you could need.
+I found the restaurants quite expensive in Banff and didn’t even visit during peak season.
+I used Samesun’s kitchen and picked up groceries at the local Safeway.
+It is just a short walk from the hostel and has everything you need.

 9. Take a tour to Lake Louise